MarkMcCulloh/cdktf-provider-neon/API.md

 - *Type:* string

-The branch name.
+The name of the default branch provisioned upon creation of new project.

 If not specified, the default branch name will be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kislerdm/neon/0.2.5/docs/resources/project#name Project#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/kislerdm/neon/0.5.0/docs/resources/project#name Project#name}

 ---